tnballo/notebook/arch_linux/how_to.md

     * ```sudo blkid```

-2. Within the list, find the find the entry corresponding to USB drive you want to mount.
+2. Within the list, find the find the entry corresponding to the USB drive you want to mount.

     * Example entry: ```/dev/sda1: LABEL="WIN7ISO" UUID="AABE-7CAA" TYPE="vfat" PARTUUID="c3072e18-01```